Command-line tools

 You can compile drand

-from source code by cloning the drand GitHub repository and building the project.
+from source code by cloning the drand GitHub repository (opens new window) and building the project.

 command available.